-Where applications relate to vessels additional responsible authorities will be involved (depending on the circumstances as set out below.
-Advice should be sought from the Licensing Authority regarding the relevant additional responsible authorities.
+Where applications relate to vessels additional responsible authorities will be involved (depending on the circumstances) as set out below.

-1) The navigation authority in relation to the waters where the vessel is usually moored or berthed or any waters where it is proposed to be navigated when it is used for licensable activities 2) Environment Agency

-3) British Waterways Board

-4) The Secretary of State for Transport through the Maritime and Coastguard Agency
+- 1) The navigation authority in relation to the waters where the vessel is usually moored or berthed or any waters where it is proposed to be navigated when it is used for licensable activities. - 2) Environment Agency. - 3) Canal & River Trust (formerly the British Waterways Board)2. - 4) The Secretary of State for Transport through the Maritime and Coastguard Agency.